 On the other hand, the JIPMER is a 2 ½ hour-long MBBS Entrance Examination.
 The question paper dedicates 60 questions each to Physics, Chemistry and Biology sections.
 The paper also includes 10 questions from the Logic and Quantitative Reasoning section and another 10 questions from English and Comprehension.
 The marking scheme for JIPMER is the same as that of NEET.

-Until 2019, the students had manifold options of entrance exams to acquire admissions in the Indian Medical and Dental Institutes.
-However, from the year 2020, NEET will stand alone as the sole medical entrance exam.
+Until 2022, the students had manifold options of entrance exams to acquire admissions in the Indian Medical and Dental Institutes.
+However, from the year 2022, NEET will stand alone as the sole medical entrance exam.
 This makes the competition level still more critical.
-However, strong the competition be, your perseverance towards your passion will drive you towards the path of success if you are sincere in your efforts.
+However strong the competition is, your perseverance towards your passion will drive you towards the path of success if you are sincere in your efforts.

 We all learn from the experiences of others.
 Adhering to this fact, we have collated a list of suggestions given by the top performers in NEET, AIIMS and JIPMER.